ucsc/ucsc-comm-genesis-child/README.md

 ### Install dependencies (Gulp, Bourbon, Neat, et al)

 Now that you've installed NPM, use it to install the node modules in order to run gulp.
-To do that, navigate into your working `/theme/` directory in your terminal and type:
+The node modules are defined and included in the `package.json` file.
+To install node modules, navigate into your working `/theme/` directory in your terminal and type:

 ```console
 npm install